Grate07/N7-forge/README.md

-# ZYRE MC / N7 Cloud Ticket Bot
+# ZYRE MC / N7  Ticket Bot

 Complete Discord ticket bot source and support banner.
 The package can run directly on a Pterodactyl Node.js server.